 The Polar Transport Division and Dudinka Port are the key industrial facilities of the city port of Dudinka, accessible by both sea and river vessels.

-Dudinka Port transships cargoes destined for Taimyr Peninsula, including goods for local residents (except for perishables and mail).
-In summer, river vessels deliver equipment and materials (sand, round timber, clinker, etc.) for process needs from Krasnoyarsk and Lesosibirsk; sulphur shipments are directed both via the Yenisey River and via sea routes.
+Dudinka Port transships cargoes destined for the Taimyr Peninsula, including goods for local residents (except for perishables and mail).
+In summer, river vessels deliver equipment and materials (sand, round timber, clinker, etc.) for process needs from Krasnoyarsk and Lesosibirsk.
+Sulphur shipments are directed both via the Yenisey River and via sea routes.
 Converter matte and metal products are shipped by sea from Dudinka throughout the year.

 - Shipment of Nornickel’s finished metal products from Murmansk to European ports